 - If you receive an Activation Code, activate and obtain the license file using the steps here.

-- Your license comes with a license file, install the license file as shown <here>.
+- Otherwise, if your license comes with a license file, install the license file as shown here.

 Transfer of license

 The license will be locked to the three (3) triad servers with the corresponding mac address.
 It cannot be transferred or hosted on different triad servers for the duration of the license.
 A new license will have to be issued when transferring the license to a different set of triad servers.
 Contact Lumerical for details.